-- PRODUCTION PRACTICUM/DESIGN/TECHNOLOGY 1-2 credits 601 (May be repeated for a total of four credits) Prerequisite: permission of instructor.
-Practice selected production design/technology operations, applications and techniques as they apply to production projects and major departmental productions. - PERFORMANCE PRACTICUM 1-2 credits 605 (May be repeated for a total of 12 credits) Prerequisite: permission of project advisor.
-Recog-nition of work undertaken by the student when performing a role in a theater production.
-Credit assigned and work supervised by faculty project supervisor.
+PRODUCTION PRACTICUM/DESIGN/TECHNOLOGY (May be repeated for a total of four credits) Prerequisite: permission of instructor.
+Practice in selected production design/technology operations, applications and techniques as they apply to production projects and major departmental productions.

+PERFORMANCE PRACTICUM (May be repeated for a total of 12 credits) Prerequisite: permission of project advisor.
+Recognition of work undertaken by the student when performing a role in a theater production.
+Credition t assigned and work supervised by faculty project supervisor.